biona001/GhostKnockoffGWAS/docs/src/man/examples.md

 ## Step 4: Interpreting the result

-If you are following along, `GhostKnockoffGWAS` should have produced 2 outputs
+If you are following along, CIT-Lasso should have produced 2 outputs
 1. `example_output_summary.txt`
 2. `example_output.txt`